WalterPiTheScienceGuy/PiperPiTry/README.md

 ![ARIMAX output CSUS and CSminus](/Figure4-16.PNG)

 Finally, there may be a difference between neutral tones and conditionined tones in the maintenance or decay of norepinephrine reactions to successive trials.
-Norepinephirne reactions to conditioned tones may persist for more trials than neutral tones.
+Norepinephrine reactions to conditioned tones may persist for more trials than neutral tones.
 This is consistent with theories of "conditioned arousal" or "truncated (internalized) Pavlovian responses".